- Take a variety of courses at the University of Worcester taught by UoW professors

 Semester Program Costs

-Click links for detailed breakdown of estimated costs for the University of Worcester:
+Click links for a detailed breakdown of estimated costs for the University of Worcester:

 Academic Year 2016–17 Costs: